m-dadej/MarSwitching.jl/README.md

     - Summary statistics of coefficients
     - instanteous and one step ahead `predict()`
     - Expected regime duration
-    - Simulation of data from Markov switching model with:
+    - Simulation of data both from estimated model and from given parameters
-        - switching/non-switching or without intercept
-        - switching variance
-        - switching/non-switching exogenous variables
     - Adding lagged variables to the matrix
 - Planned functionality:
-    - simulating data from estimated model
     - other error distributions (t, skew-t, etc.)
     - variable and number of states selection
     - time-varying transition probabilites (Filardo 1994)